uecode/daemon-bundle/README.md

 ##DaemonBundle Config##

-THIS BUNDLE REQUIRES THE Uecode\CommonBundle (https://github.com/uecode/common-bundle)
+THIS BUNDLE REQUIRES THE Uecode\Bundle\UecodeBundle (https://github.com/uecode/uecode-bundle)

-Place Uecode\Daemonbundle in your src directory and do the following:
+Place Uecode\Bundle\Daemonbundle in your src directory and do the following:

 ### composer.json ###

 	"uecode/daemon-bundle": "dev-master",

 ### appKernel.php ###
-Add The UecodeDaemonBundle to your kernel bootstrap sequence
+Add The DaemonBundle to your kernel bootstrap sequence

     public function registerBundles()
     {
         $bundles = array(
             //...
-            new Uecode\DaemonBundle\UecodeDaemonBundle(),
+            new Uecode\Bundle\DaemonBundle\DaemonBundle(),
         );
         //...